lucyschrader/randomCO/README.md

 * [Flask](https://flask.palletsprojects.com/en/3.0.x/)

 ## Installation
-Clone this repo with `git clone TBD`.
+Clone this repo.
 In a virtual environment import the `askCO` and `Flask` packages.
 This should give you `requests` too, but doublecheck.

 Register for an API key save it as an environment variable called `TPAK-RANDOM`.